 There are currently three subscription options available:

-♥ How does your program work?
+♥ How does your reading log programs work?

 ♥ What if I have multiple reading levels in one classroom?

-The program offers three level of difficulty (beginner, standard and advanced) to accommodate each student’s abilities.
+The program offers three levels of difficulty (beginner, standard and advanced) to accommodate each student’s abilities.
 Once the teacher subscribes to a teacher or classroom account, he/she will need to add all of their students and also need to select a level of difficulty for each student.
 By default, all students are set at the “standard” level (for every minute read, you advance 8 kilometres).
 If you have a very gifted, motivated reader, you can slow the student down so that he/she does not finish their adventure faster than what you were expecting; therefore, you can assign that student to the “advanced” level (for every minute read, you advance 4 kilometres).
 Also, if you have a student who has trouble reading or is unmotivated to read, you can speed up that student so he/she can keep up with the rest of the class; therefore, you can assign that student to the “beginner” level (for every minute read, you advance 12 kilometres).

 ♥ How many participants can a reading program have?